ENCCS/julia-for-hpda/content/data-science.rst

    - A collection of data points that will be provided to the objective function.
    - A objective (cost or loss) function, that evaluates how well a model is doing given some input data.
    - The definition of a model and access to its trainable parameters.
    - An optimiser that will update the model parameters appropriately.

+   In this case, we will train a simple neural network to be able to classify the four species of penguins from the dataset above based on their anatomical features (bill length, depth, etc.).

-   First we import the required modules and load the data:
+   First we load the data:

    .. code-block:: julia

-      using Flux
       using MLJ: partition, ConfusionMatrix
       using DataFrames
       using PalmerPenguins
+      using OneHotArrays

       table = PalmerPenguins.load()
       df = DataFrame(table)